Light2288/lightstimulus-static-site-nextjs/ai_prompts/tech_stack_and_architecture.md

 - ContentLayer: already installed
 - MDX + Generative AI Workflows for content:
-  Content Source: blog posts and projects live as
-  .mdx files in your repo, so that no CMS is used.
+  Content Source: both blog posts and projects live as .mdx files in your repo, so that no CMS is used.
   For now, I will manually generate the mdx files.
   In the future, I would like